onedesign/onecampaignmonitor/README.md

 * name
 * array of custom fields (eg `{age: 22}`)
 * boolean for whether to resubscribe addresses that have previously been removed (default true)
+* whether the subscriber has given permission to have their email opens and clicks tracked.
+Values: 'Yes', 'No' or 'Unchanged' (default)

 Note about the **list ID**: this is _not_ the parameter "listID" in the URL when viewing a list.
 Annoyingly, Campaign Monitor uses two IDs for lists.
 To find your List ID, view [this FAQ](https://createform.com/support/campaignmonitor-list).